Applying SQL Server & Window patches to AlwaysOn clusters

 4. Once Production environment is reached, the way patches are deployed on SQL Server AlwaysOn environments is this:

-1. Reboot inactive node (Alwayson failover cluster instance) – not a must, but you can.
+1. Reboot inactive node (AlwaysOn failover cluster instance FCI) – not a must, but you can.
 That way you know the environment you about to patch is fresh.

-2. Apply SQL patch or Service Pack in the SQL server.
+2. Apply SQL Server Cumulative Update or Service Pack to the SQL Server.

 3. Reboot the node again.
 Reboot is not a must.
-But since we about to point all SQL production workload to here, that makes sense to do.
+But since we about to point all SQL production workload to here, this steps makes a lot of sense.

 4. Failover SQL AlwaysOn workload to the inactive node (wait failover period).